 Tags: bugs, Chrome, trick

-- how to save username and password of fb in google chrome
+- remember username and password remember for chrome

 - How to Change and Use Timezone (Tzutil) in Windows 7